TravelModellingGroup/TMG.EMME/README.md

 ```
 ~\TMG.EMME\TMG.EMME\TMG.EMME.Test\bin\Debug\net10.0\DebugProject
 ```
+**Note:** The reason the Debug project is in the Debug folder is because it wasn't compiled to a Release build.

 Use Emme software to create a new Emme project with the database dimensions below.
 Do not the name of the project must be named **DebugProject**.
 Note for the city use Toronto (GTA) for the map of interest (initially).